dschapman/dschapman-com/content/poems/time-now-must-sit-still.md

 ---

 Time now must sit still
-Birds sings with the wind chimes
+Birds sing with the wind chimes
 Frozen in the breeze